THE THERMAL STRAP DESIGN & MANUFACTURING EXPERTS

 Unmatched Experience | In-House Fabrication | Spaceflight Heritage

-From a single strap for a cryocooler or star tracker, to thousands of units for cryomodules or cold boxes for customers like the US Department of Energy, Fermi and Thomas Jefferson National Accelerator Labs, Honeywell, BAE-Systems, ASML (and many more), we've done it all, and our customer service, prices, and quality cannot be beat.
+From a single strap for a cryocooler or star tracker, to thousands of units for cryomodules or cold boxes for the US Department of Energy, Fermi and Thomas Jefferson National Accelerator Labs, Honeywell, BAE-Systems, ASML (and many more), we've done it all, and our customer service, prices, and quality cannot be beat.

 Pictured (Top): TAI supplied several thousand CuTS® products for SLAC's LCLS-II Cryomodules.